gwiza-muli/mp-sorting-maven/README.md

 # mp-sorting-maven

 An exploration of sorting in Java.
+This project implements Insertion, selection, merge, and quicksort.
+I also add in my own sorting algorithm, which was aided by Chatgpt.

 Authors